marcomaggi/cctemplate/README.md

 This is  a template project, to  be used as starting  point for packages that install a C language library.

 The package uses the GNU Autotools and it is tested, using Travis CI, on both Ubuntu GNU+Linux systems and OS X systems.
+This package depends on the  package CCExceptions,  at least  version  0.7.2.
+To  run the  test
+suite: this package  depends upon the package CCTests,  at least version 0.2.0-devel.1.

 ## License